lediau/Enabling-quantitative-variables-in-association-rule-mining/README.md

 ## Installation

 The entire code has been written in the Jupyter Notebook to make it easier for the reviewer to access and check all the code at once.
-However, if required, the source code can be reorganized using modules and so.
+However, if required, the source code can be easily reorganized using modules and so.

 ## Solution pipeline walk-through